 Alongside this John is also part of a smaller project funded by the ESRC Productivity Insights Network investigating the impact of extraordinary monetary policy on UK firm’s investment strategies.

 Previously John’s research has focussed on the development of monetary policy since the global financial crisis and the implications for the British state.
 In particular, how the increasing power of the Bank of England changes the dynamics of UK policy making and how monetary policy and how extraordinary monetary policy has served to discipline labour through wage and debt discipline.

 With the department, John co-chairs the Politics Teaching Circle and is co-convenor of the Political Economy Cluster.

-I hold a PhD in Political Science and International Studies from the University of Birmingham.
-Prior to joining the department in 2019 I taught both Economics and Politics at the University of Manchester and was a visiting lecturer at Birmingham Business School.
+John holds a PhD in Political Science and International Studies from the University of Birmingham.
+Prior to joining the department in 2019 he taught Economics and Politics at the University of Manchester and was a visiting lecturer at Birmingham Business School.

 Since completing my PhD my research focuses on three broad areas:

 In the 2019/20 academic year, I am teaching on the following modules

 First Year: What is politics?